space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

     - show Guess Component using [class binding](https://angular.io/guide/attribute-binding#binding-to-a-single-css-class)
     -  [bind property values between components]([bind values between components](https://angular.io/guide/property-binding#bind-values-between-components) to share information between Game component and Guess component
 - if guessed number matches correct number
-    - have the message tell the user how many attempts it took.
+    - update the message to tell the user how many attempts it took.
     - hide the input element using class binding
     - show a reset button that returns the game to it's initial state
 ### Guess Component